 Even though you can use your personal bank account for business transactions, especially if you’re a sole trader, keeping your personal and business finances separate is good.
 Some banks might allow you to operate your personal account as your business account.
 Still, you need verification of your business details by the banks to be eligible for Bounce Back Loan.

 You should prove your ID and address as you’re opening a personal account, but, of course, there are additional details and documents you need to provide about your business.
 Small nuances depend on your business structure, but most of the process for opening business accounts for different structures is similar.

-What Do You Need to Open A Business Bank Account in the UK?
+What Do You Need to Open A Business Bank Account for Startups in the UK?

 As always, you should ask your bank if it needs extra documentation, but the standard procedure requires four simple steps: providing proof of your ID & address, basic information about your business, financial information about your business, and some personal information.
 You need to gather one or more documents for each step.

 You can open a sole-trader and limited business account if your business is new, has less than £6.5 million turnover, has a forthright and clear business structure, and is based in the UK.

 Verifying Your ID & Address